COGS108/Overview/COGS108-Syllabus.md

 ### Attendance

 I continue to believe that attending in-person is the best way to learn for most people.
 Our goal is to make the lecture and discussion section worth your while to attend through interactive content and making it a good place to get questions answered.
 We will also be trying out active learning paradigms this quarter.
 There will be some live coding exercises both as individuals and some think-pair-share setups.
+If you can't come to a particular class session or two that's fine, but if you're planning to never come I think you're making a mistake.

-But you're adults, you will know what fits your constraints and needs.
-If you can't come or this is not the best use of your time, that's fine.
-DO NOT COME TO IN-PERSON CLASS IF YOU FEEL SNIFFLY OR SICK!!!
+BUT DO NOT COME TO IN-PERSON CLASS IF YOU FEEL SICK!!!
 I really don't want our very large lecture hall to become a super-spreader event for any illnesses.

 ---